Qovery/qovery-client-go/docs/VariableMainCallsAPI.md

 )

 func main() {
     parentId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | it filters the list by returning only the variables accessible by the selected parent_id.
 This field shall contain the id of a project, environment or service depending on the selected scope.
 Example, if scope = APPLICATION and parent_id=<application_id>, the result will contain any variable accessible by the application.
-The result will contain also any variable declared at an higher scope. (optional) scope := openapiclient.APIVariableScopeEnum("APPLICATION") // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). (optional) isSecret := true // bool |  (optional)
+The result will contain also any variable declared at an higher scope. scope := openapiclient.APIVariableScopeEnum("APPLICATION") // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). isSecret := true // bool |  (optional)

     configuration := openapiclient.NewConfiguration()